 - rural healthcare access, informatics, and assessment of care

-Students who receive full support through a PHF Graduate Fellowship may not accept any other employment.
-For example, students cannot be fully supported by a PHF Graduate Fellowship and accept support as a GTA or GRA.
+Students who receive full support through a PHF Graduate Assistantship may not accept any other employment.
+For example, students cannot be fully supported by a PHF Graduate Assistantship and accept support as a GTA or GRA.